translate/pootle/docs/server/commands.rst

 .. versionadded:: 2.7

+Refreshes all calculated statistics ensuring that they are up-to-date.

-This command will add a background job for every ``Store`` object to make sure calculated stats data is up to date.
-When a RQ job for a ``Store`` object finishes, it will create a new RQ job for its parent.
+A background process will create a task for every file to make sure calculated statistics data is up to date.
+When the task for a file completes then further tasks will be created for the files parents.

-.. note:: ``Store`` objects in disabled projects are processed.
+.. note:: Files in disabled projects are processed.

 .. note:: :pc:`refresh_stats` (the old command which works with a single worker) is roughly twice as fast compared to this version of the command.
    Your mileage might vary.

-This command was added to allow update stats while having multiple rqworkers.
+This command was added to allow statistics to be updated when using multiple RQ workers.

 .. pootle_command:: calculate_checks